ryusukemomota/cheating_detector/README.md

 <img width="935" alt="cheating_detector" src="https://user-images.githubusercontent.com/7350397/152495301-3a1556d7-aa98-490e-86e2-3638c375b361.png">

 ## Issues
-- Never tested in real exams.
+- ~~Never tested in real exams.~~ Follow your organization's privacy policy.
 Use with cautions!

 ## Future directions
 - Currently, working on changing the color for "ALERT" message from white to red or orange.